SUSE-Cloud/automation/mkcloudruns/README.md

     + Admin User: `admin` Pass: `crowbar`
     + OpenStack User: `crowbar` Pass: `crowbar`

-##Parallel Mkclouds
+## Parallel Mkclouds

-* To find out the required IP addresses of the mkcloud steup, go through the mkcloudrun file in this folder.
-Usually the formual is good to guess the required IP addresses.
+* To find out the required IP addresses of the mkcloud steup, go through the [SUSECloud.mkcloud](mkcloudconfig/SUSECloud.mkcloud) script.
+Usually the formula is good to guess the required IP addresses.
 * Crowbar admin IP is at xxx.10.
 * Ex: For `cloud number 5` the ip for admin node is 192.168.60.10

-##RoadMap
+## Roadmap for future development

 * Add basic CLI to `install_suse_cloud`.
 * Modify the scripts based on others feedback and requirements.